 - Difficulty stopping use: Many users struggle to quit anabolic steroid use despite wanting to do so, facing intense cravings and withdrawal symptoms.
 This difficulty is a key indicator of addiction severity and highlights the need for professional help.

-What are the Causes of Anabolic Steroid Addiction?
+What Are The Causes of Anabolic Steroid Addiction?

 The main causes of anabolic steroid addiction include: